 (And UGH for signs like these:

 All over Kailua on O`ahu .The above sign was not in Kailua but is similar to what I saw.
 Several were on roads that led straight to the beach, NOT through private property.
 It’s important to know that the beaches in Hawai`i are all public.
-Beach access, that’s another story.)
+Beach access for local people, that’s another story.)

 The people of Hawai`i, the native Hawaiians, are doing what they can to malama (take care of) their `aina (land).
 It must be heartbreaking to see it taken over by developers who then sell to people who have no sense of the place.
-I don’t mean to imply that all the rich newcomers are assholes and that all native Hawaiians are saints.
+I don’t mean to imply that all newcomers are assholes and that all local people are saints.
 And many of the problems in Hawai`i go way back to the time of the overthrow.
 The sugar and pineapple barons also played a nasty part, hijacking water and holding onto land that could be used to house people.

 But from what I see, many of the newcomers could come down outta their privilege and learn some things.
 In one of his interviews Doug learned that 42% of Hawaiians have moved from Hawai`i because they can’t afford to live there.
 I don’t know the answer for that, but there has to be one.
 People shouldn’t have to work 2-3 jobs to be able to afford a small rented house in their homeland.
 I know it’s bad in places like San Francisco; that many people are forced to move hundreds of miles away just to be able to afford a house.
 But Hawaiians are being forced to move thousands and thousands miles away.
 And many of those who stay face some real hardship.
 And their beaches, where they used to spend time fishing and being with family, are teeming with tourists.
 No place to park…

 As I wrote in the beginning of this piece, I know I’m going to come across like some holier than thou haole.
 (Although I guess that’s what I am!
 HA!)
 But only because I have been treated so well by the people of Hawai`i, Kaua`i especially, and Ha`ena most especially.
 I want them to be able to continue to malama their `aina, and I hope that this can be my way of helping.
 Doug and I are thinking about starting a web site on these very topics, how to visit Hawai`i in a way that is pono (just, right), or how to give and receive Aloha – not just what not to do, but what we all can to do to help.
-How to maintain a responsible, culturally sensitive tourism industry, which is necessary since many native Hawaiians depend on it.
+How to maintain a much smaller, more responsible, culturally sensitive tourism industry.
 His project, Pacific Worlds, is his attempt to try to document the culture, the sense of place, before it’s swallowed up.
 Hopefully our site will be a good companion piece specifically for Hawai`i.
 So please stay tuned.
 Suggestions/critiques/thoughts and comments welcomed.
 Maybe we can crowd source?
 Send us your Hawai`i tourist horror stores…along with any good news.

 In the meantime, mahalo for reading.
 Aloha nui loa.